namanyayg/giga-manager/README.md

 * Project memory tracking and management
 * Integration with MCP clients like Cursor, Windsurf, etc

+## Available Tools

+-   **`giga_autorun`**: Returns a prompt template for automatically updating project memory with high-level project information.
+This tool is typically run automatically at the beginning of each interaction to ensure the AI has the latest project context.
+-   **`giga_push_feature`**: Returns a prompt template for pushing feature changes and creating a pull request.
+Use this after you've completed coding a feature and are ready to commit and share it.
+-   **`giga_merge_feature`**: Returns a prompt template for merging a pull request.
+Use this when a feature's pull request has been reviewed and is ready to be merged into the main branch.
+-   **`giga_plan`**: Generates a plan for a new feature.
+Use "giga plan <feature explanation>" to have the AI help you outline the steps, identify relevant files, and ask clarifying questions before you start coding.

 ## License

 This project is licensed under the AGPL-3.0-only license - see the [LICENSE](LICENSE) file for details.